duy150205/duy150205.github.io/README.md

 </table>

 ## About This Project
-A website made from raw lines of HTML/CSS/JS, no frameworks used. <br>
-Started learning from scratch to completing the website in roughly a week.

-## UPDATED
-NOW USING FRAMEWORKS!
+A website created when I started learning from scratch.

 ## Contact